mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 #### Kernel Density Adjusted for Covariate

 In the previous section, we learned that we could use a covariate, like elevation, to define the sub-regions (quadrats) within which densities were computed.
 In essence, a form of *normalization* was applied to the density calculations whereby each sub-region was assumed to represent a unique underlying process (if this were the case, then the density values would have been the same across each sub-region).
 The idea of *normalizing* the data to some underlying covariate can be extended to kernel density analysis.
 Here, instead of *dividing* the study region into discrete sub-regions (as was done with quadrat analysis), we normalize the computed density (from our observed point pattern) to a *measure* of density expected from the underlying covariate.
 This normalized density, which we'll denote as $\rho$, can be estimated in one of three different ways-- by *ratio*, *re-weight* and *transform* methods.
-We will not delve into the differences between these methods, but note that there is more than one way to estimate $\rho$.
+We will not delve into the differences between these methods, but note that there is more than one way to estimate $\rho$ in the presence of a covariate.

 In the following example, the elevation raster is used as the covariate by _normalizing_ the density values using the _ratio_ method.
 The density plot (right-most plot) shows the density distribution when controlled for elevation.